miztiik/security-automation-remediate-weak-s3-policy/README.md

 1. ## Testing the solution

-    In the `Ouputs` section of the cloudformation template we have,
+    In the `Outputs` section of the cloudformation template we have,

     - `S3 bucket` link for updating policy,
     - `SampleWeakS3Policy`